karrirasinmaki/blackpepperswing-www/pages/info/tos.md

 ## Payment

-A bill for the course fee will be sent after we receive the registration.
+A bill for the course fee will be sent after confirmed registration.
 The bill has to be paid within 14 days.

 ## Course changes